Your todo list:

 This is not a bad route but one of the fewer traveled on the East Face of the First Flatiron - in fact, the very last documented route that I got around to doing.
 The route is mostly solid and pretty good overall.
 The most noteworthy section on it is the middle, where the route climbs solid horizontals and incuts over brick-like cobbles for a fairly long section, reminiscent of the lower section of the route 'Butterfly

 .
 A chossy gully diagonals up and to the North slightly below you.
 Just above this, aim up and right to a nice feature above a small group of conifers and into a hanging, left-facing dihedral.
-This is one dihedral left of Atalanta.
+This is one dihedral left of Atalanta

 A 70m rope will just barely take you up the first pitch to a good ledge and belay, passing the "brick wall" of solid square cobbles along the way.

 and onto the final false summit of the East Ridge, from where you can belay and then un-rope and scramble over, (or lead) a final pitch to the true summit and rap down.

 .
 A final switch-back that nearly touches the rock's base is easy to locate just a few hundred yards after hiking past and above the chossy red roofs over Kamakaze